How does Spark relate to Apache Hadoop?

 How can I run Spark on a cluster?

 You can use either the standalone deploy mode, which only needs Java to be installed on each node, or the Mesos and YARN cluster managers.
-If you'd like to run on Amazon EC2, Spark provides EC2 scripts to automatically launch a cluster.
+If you'd like to run on Amazon EC2, AMPLab provides EC2 scripts to automatically launch a cluster.

 Note that you can also run Spark locally (possibly on multiple cores) without any special setup by just passing